 Joining the Charity

 Becoming an associate of the UCH London Nurses’ Charity entitles you to the annual magazine which publishes updates on the work of the Charity, hospital, colleagues, and friends.
 It also publishes details of biannual Charity functions.

-Due to the coronavirus outbreak, the Trustees of the Charity have decided to cancel the study day and AGM due to have taken place on 25th April 2020 at the Grafton Hotel in London.
+Due to the coronavirus outbreak, the Trustees of the Charity have decided to cancel the Autumn Lunch to have taken place on 10th October 2020 at the Grafton Hotel in London.

 Please spread the message to as many as possible that the event is cancelled.

-The AGM will be scheduled for the Autumn lunch.
+The AGM was to have been scheduled for the Autumn lunch.

 UCH London Nurses’ Charity office is now closed

 The UCH London Nurses’ Charity office will no longer be manned by volunteers until after the COVID-19 outbreak is controlled.
 Please do not ring but use our contact form to communicate with the trustees.
 The Secretary and the Administrative Assistant will respond to any messages via the contact form.

 If you know of an associate member who does not have access to email, please ring or write to them to inform them that the office is closed.